As the Communist Khmer Rouge overran Cambodia, a former CIA pilot pulled off a desperate escape.

 Southeast Asia was falling down around my knees.
 It was time to go home to the United States.

-Neil Hansen travels the country on the speaking circuit, frequently recounting stories about his Air America days to military and veterans’ groups.
+—Neil Hansen travels the country on the speaking circuit, frequently recounting stories about his Air America days to military and veterans’ groups.
 He lives in Oshkosh, Wisconsin.
-“The Last Plane Out of Cambodia” is based on a chapter from his forthcoming book FLIGHT.
+“The Last Plane Out of Cambodia” is based on a chapter from his book FLIGHT (2019).